 By this point it's becoming one of Hollywood's most reliable witticisms: Everything Ryan Goslingtouches turns to gold.

-Whether it's a cult favorite rom-com like Crazy Stupid Love or the record-tying Oscar nominations for La La Land, the actor is on the roll of his life.
+Whether it's a cult favorite rom-com like Crazy Stupid Love or the record-tying Oscar nominations for La La Land, the actor is on a roll, a winning streak, in the zone, at the top of his game—pick your cliché poison.
 And now it seems he might have the role of his life.
 (See what we did there?)

-Gosling is hitting theaters in his first appearance since his much-loved turn as jazz player Sebastian, for the long-awaited reboot of Blade Runner.
+Gosling is hitting theaters this weekend, in his first appearance since his much-loved turn as jazz player Sebastian, for the long-awaited reboot of Blade Runner.
 This time around the flick is dubbed Blade Runner 2049 and it catches up to the LAPD and their team of replicant-chasing officers even further into the future.
-Gosling plays Officer K (otherwise known as the new Harrison Ford), who is tasked with simultaneously tracking down Ford and running from those who want the replicants in power.
+(30 years into the future, in case anyone was unsure whether to take the title literally).

 But what is perhaps even more fascinating is the fact that not only did Ryan Gosling charm the pants off of the film industry, but he worked his magic on everyone on set as well.
 At the flick's recent press junket his costars couldn't stop raving about him.
 Not that he came in overly confident—he admitted to E!
 News that when he found out he was going to be costarring alongside Harrison Ford in the film, one thought went through his head: "Don't f--k it up."